 Depending on the pet’s health, seniors do not necessarily need more veterinary care than a puppy or kitten.
 Older cats and dogs are usually already spayed or neutered, up to date on their vaccinations, and are less susceptible to diseases and viruses that pose a danger to puppies and kittens.

-Senior pets can be wonderful companions, and if you want to open your heart and home to an older pet, you will no doubt enjoy years of wonderful canine companionship, fun, and making loving memories.
-If you have any questions about your senior pet, please give our animal hospital in Chicago, IL a call at 312-421-2275 or request an appointment today!
+Senior pets can be wonderful companions, and if you want to open your heart and home to an older pet, you will no doubt enjoy years of wonderful companionship and fun.
+If you have any questions about your senior pet, please contact West Loop Veterinary Care at 312-421-2275 or request an appointment today!